LogoHistorical Figure MBTI

 The Machine That Never Stopped Thinking

 No single figure so thoroughly embodies the French Enlightenment as the man born François-Marie Arouet in 1694 and known to posterity simply as Voltaire.
-He wrote tragedies and comedies, histories and philosophical tales, scientific popularizations and political polemics.
-He produced more than fifty major works and upward of twenty thousand letters—a correspondence that circled the courts of Europe and reached from Frederick the Great in Prussia to Catherine II in St. Petersburg, who called him her “divine man” and corresponded with him for fifteen years.
+He produced more than fifty major works and upward of twenty thousand letters—a correspondence that circled the courts of Europe and reached from Frederick the Great in Prussia to Catherine II in St. Petersburg, who called him her “divine man.”
 By the time he died in 1778, returning to Paris in triumph after nearly three decades of exile, he had become the most famous person in the Western world—and he had engineered that fame with something approaching scientific precision.

-What powered this machine was not merely ambition, though Voltaire had ambition in extraordinary measure.
-It was a particular quality of mind: a restless, proliferating intelligence that could not encounter an idea without immediately testing its limits, puncturing its pretensions, or spinning it into five new directions.
-He was imprisoned in the Bastille twice before he was thirty, exiled to England in 1726 for three years that transformed him, and spent the last two decades of his life operating from the Château de Ferney near Geneva—close enough to the Swiss border to disappear if the French authorities came calling, far enough from Paris to maintain the pose of a detached patriarch.
-From Ferney he ran a watchmaking enterprise, corresponded with half of Europe, published in a torrent, and became what no Enlightenment figure had quite managed before: a celebrity intellectual whose every provocation was news.
+What powered this machine was a restless, proliferating intelligence that could not encounter an idea without immediately testing its limits or spinning it into five new directions.
+Imprisoned in the Bastille twice before he was thirty, exiled to England in 1726, he spent the last two decades of his life at the Château de Ferney near Geneva—close enough to the Swiss border to disappear if authorities came calling, far enough from Paris to maintain the pose of a detached patriarch.
+From Ferney he corresponded with half of Europe, published in a torrent, and became what no Enlightenment figure had quite managed before: a celebrity intellectual whose every provocation was news.
+He is the ENTP at full pitch.

 Voltaire was the ENTP at full pitch—an intellect that generated ideas as naturally as breathing and then deployed them as weapons, always needing an audience, always needing an enemy, always needing the next fight.